amit-upadhyay-IT/zipme/README.md

 # zipme [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > A command line utility to compress and decompress any type of file.

 Are you running out of space?
-Don't worry, you can save space by using unzip.
+Don't worry, you can save space by using zipme.

 ## Installation